The High Priest of a Better Covenant, 1-13

 Calvin briefly notes: ‘the prophet says something a little different in Hebrew, but it is of no concern with the present question.’

-Heb 8:10 This is the covenant I will make with the house of Israel after that time, declares the Lord.
-I will put my laws in their minds and write them on their hearts.
-I will be their God, and they will be my people.
+8:10 “For this is the covenant that I will establish with the house of Israel after those days, says the Lord.
+I will put my laws in their minds and I will inscribe them on their hearts.
+And I will be their God and they will be my people.

 ‘Ministers are herein to imitate God, and, to their best endeavour, to instruct people in the mysteries of godliness, and to teach them what to believe and practice, and then to stir them up in act and deed, to do what they are instructed to do.
 Their labor otherwise is likely to be in vain.
 Neglect of this course is a main cause that men fall into as many errors as they do in these days.’
 William Gouge (1575-1653)

-Heb 8:11 No longer will a man teach his neighbor, or a man his brother, saying, ‘Know the Lord,’ because they will all know me, from the least of them to the greatest.
+8:11 “And there will be no need at all for each one to teach his countryman or each one to teach his brother saying, ‘Know the Lord,’ since they will all know me, from the least to the greatest.

 Obsolete – the same term is used in Heb 1:11, in which the author quotes Psa 102:26.